-Dec.
-19, 7-9 p.m.: Come and Seek gathering for men interested learning more about the priesthood.
+May 7, May 28 & June 12, 7-9 p.m.: Come and Seek gathering for men interested in learning more about the priesthood.
 Vianney House, St. John the Beloved Church, 907 Milltown Rd., Wilmington.
-Meet others who are considering answering the call, and chat with Diocesan priests about their vocations.
+Meet others who are considering answering the call, and chat with diocesan priests about their vocations.
 For more information call Father David Kelley at (302) 573-3133 or Father Chris Coffiey at (302) 239-7100, x24.

 St. Mary-by-the-Sea Retreat House in Cape May, New Jersey, facilitated by the Sisters of St. Joseph, has a brochure available for download by going to www.stmarybythesea.org or by calling (609) 884-8708.

 May 30-June 1: “Blessed with a Creative Spirit” retreat.
 St. Mary-by-the-Sea Retreat House, Cape May, NJ.
 Presented by Celeste Mokrzycki, SSJ and guest artists.
 Beginning and advanced artists welcome to this weekend of learning, reflection and creativity.
 Limited to 50 people.
 For more information go to: ww.stmarybythesea.org or call 609-884-8708.